pdhoolia/wxo-adk-tutorial/tutorials/02-customer-care-agent/README.md

 # Customer Care Example

-In this example, we will simulate a customer care agent for a hospital.
+In this tutorial, we will simulate a customer care agent for a hospital.
 It is capable of querying remote APIs with dummy data.
 Key concepts demonstrated here include:
 - integration with enterprise APIs using authentication credentials.

 The following steps guide you thru this example.